Hotline Miami: Sequel and franchise

-Shortly after the release, Dennaton began developing downloadable content to expand upon its story and add a level editor.
+Shortly after the game's release, Dennaton began developing downloadable content to expand upon its story and add a level editor.
 When the proposed length of the project surpassed that of the main game, it became a standalone game.
 Announced ten days after the release of Hotline Miami,' Hotline Miami 2: Wrong Number was released on 10 March 2015.
 It introduced new characters and focused on the background and aftermath of Jacket's massacres.
 It also served as the conclusion of the series' story.
 Due to differences in gameplay and level design, Hotline Miami 2: Wrong Number was not received as well as the first game.
 Both games were included in the Hotline Miami Collection, which was first released in August 2019.
 As of 2022, both games in the series have sold over five million units combined across several platforms.
 In 2025, Devolver Digital reported that Hotline Miami was its seventh most profitable IP, generating over $30 million in lifetime revenue.

 An eight-part comic book series based on the series, Hotline Miami: Wildlife, was announced in 2016.
 Released digitally over the course of several months, it follows a protagonist named Chris and depicts events not considered canon to the main Hotline Miami story.
 A parody, "Hotline Milwaukee", is included in Devolver Bootleg, a 2019 compilation of parodies of numerous games published by Devolver Digital.
 Jacket has appeared as a playable character in other games, such as Payday 2 and Dead Cells.
 Several fan games based on the series have been created, often incorporating elements from other games such as Team Fortress 2 and Half-Life.
 Among these was Midnight Animal, a fan game that would have incorporated elements from the Persona series, but was cancelled by 2019.